ollielo/cinema_projectmanagement/design/2020/image_proposal/spec/cis_specification_v1-0.md

 ## Introduction

 Cinema is a way to create, manage and view elements from analysis workflows.
-One element that can be created is an 'explorable image', which the user can interacti with.
-In practice, this is achieved by logically grouping a set of images together, with layers that can be turned on and off, and sliders that can control things like viewing angle, time, and other parameters.
-This provides a more interactive image for an end user of a Cinema workflow than a single image that contained no layers.
+One element that can be created is an explorable image, which the user can interact with.
+In practice, interactivity is achieved through the `.cis` data specification and a **viewer** which provides controls for the elements of the `.cis` data.
+The viewer can implement controls that allow elements to be turned on and off,and recolored, as well as controls for parameters such as viewing angle, time, and others.
 More detailed explanation of these interactive images created can be found in <sup>[1]</sup>, and online examples are [here](https://www.cinemaviewer.org).

+### A `.cis` image

-A Cinema image is the result of compositing a set of layers together into a final image.
-A set of layers is chosen, then they are colored, then composited into a final image.
+A `.cis` image is the result of coloring and compositing a set of elements together.
 The results of the coloring and compositing steps are dependent upon the information contained in the `.cis` file, choices by the user, and the capabilities of the **consumer** application.

 <table>
 <tr>